gr-yb/yugabyte-differential-backup/differential-backup.md

 ### Step 4.
 Remove expired files from off-cluster storage as needed.

-* Based on the history cutoff timestamp remove files that do not exist in a snapshot.
-Effectively when a file drops off from the source snapshots it is removed from off-cluster storage
+* Based on the backup retention time, remove files from off-cluster storage that are not part of a snapshot that is still inside the retention time window.

 # Design